tonymorris/blog/posts/2013-12-24-ride-report-mubbip-woo.markdown

 I turned right down Cockalorum Road.
 This road is probably up there as the most fun in the forest.
 A very narrow, winding track full of surprises, such as a rutted-out, mud-filled trench after lifting both wheels off a small crest.
 A lush rainforest road, I wondered if vehicular traffic really were permitted, but I hadn't seen any signage to indicate otherwise.

 Cockalorum Road popped out again on Middle Road and by now it was getting late.
-I was heading back in the general direction of the yowies, hoping to say hi to just one more time, the trippers.
+I was heading back in the general direction of the yowies, hoping to say hi just one more time, the trippers.
 However, [Sunday Creek Road](http://www.openstreetmap.org/?mlat=-26.694135&mlon=152.561194%20&zoom=17#map=17/-26.694135/152.561194) had me hooked.
 A wide, sweeping road I expected to come upon 4x4 traffic, but alas, I saw only one car who kindly allowed me to pass.

 #### Leaving